cardano-foundation/CIPs/CIP-0105/README.md

 #### DRep ID

 Tools and wallets can generate a DRep ID (`drep_credential`) from the Ed25519 public DRep key (without chaincode) by creating a blake2b-224 hash digest of the key.
-As this is key-based credential it should be marked as entry `0` in a credential array.
+As this is key-based credential it should be marked as entry `0` in a credential array. *Add link to gov identifier CIP once numbered*

 #### Constitutional Committee Cold Keys